 In the past couple of decades, there’s been a gradual shift on whether receptions should count as points.
 For a long time, “non-PPR” was considered standard, meaning managers didn’t earn “points per reception.”
 As a result, quarterbacks and many running backs were worth considerably more than wideouts and tight ends, relatively speaking.

-Then half-PPR and full-PPR (“PPR”) leagues became more prevalent.
-The former means managers earn half a point every time one of their players catches a pass.
+Then half-PPR and full-PPR (points per reception) leagues became more prevalent.
+The former means managers earn half a point every time one of their players catches a pass, and then the yardage is added on top of that baseline.
 The latter means they earn a full point.

 PPR gives more weight to high-volume receivers and catch-friendly running backs, sometimes boosting their fantasy production by 50% or more.
 Since quarterbacks almost never catch passes, this simple rule change can alter the valuations of nearly every player, thus forcing managers to shift draft and roster-management strategies.